tools4j/elara/README.md

 The elara library is used productively in applications in the financial industry.
 However elara is also under active development and some new plugins and features may be considered experimental especially if they are not released yet.

-### Introduction
+### Overview

-#### Event Sourcing
+#### Introduction
-There are excellent introduction to event sourcing.
+There are excellent introductions to event sourcing out there.
 Some of our favorite links are
 * https://microservices.io/patterns/data/event-sourcing.html
 * https://www.youtube.com/watch?v=fhZwzm-d9ys
 * https://martinfowler.com/eaaDev/EventSourcing.html